Active Community Engagement

 Aurora ICE Processing Center Community Relations Board

 Here in Aurora, Warden Johnny Choate, Chairman of Aurora Community Relations Board, has been on the campaign trail.
-Hitting the pavement and burning up the phone lines to get our community involved, providing a physical connection between members of the community and the Aurora Detention Center.
+Hitting the pavement and burning up the phone lines to get our community involved, providing a physical connection between members of the community and the Aurora ICE Processing Center.
 The Community Relations Board consists of various members of the community.
 Including the Aurora Chamber of Commerce, the Colorado Department of Public Health and Environment, Boys Hope Girls Hope LLC, Care and Community LLC, Colorado Medic Waste LLC, Police & Fire Departments, Colorado Department of Corrections, Immigration and Customs Enforcement, and our own staff members.
 The first meeting was held on October 7th, 2014 with 22 participants.
-The Aurora Detention Center sponsored the luncheon/meeting in the training center and then provided a tour of our facility.
+The Aurora ICE Processing Center sponsored the luncheon/meeting in the training center and then provided a tour of our facility.
 The plan is to hold meetings at least once per quarter.

 Moore Haven Correctional and Rehabilitation Facility Community Advisory Committee

 Moore Haven Correctional and Rehabilitation Facility has quarterly community advisory committee meetings with community leaders representing education, government, religious and service organizations.
 Special Program guests have included Mr. Randy Tifft, Regional Director Florida Department of Corrections and Neal Morris, Manager, Florida Department of Management Services.
 Before lunch, each participant received a current copy of GEO World Magazine and an overview of the Company.
 The community participants have discussed topics ranging from emergency training, security at the facility, compliance with Florida Department of Corrections policy and procedure and GEO’s medical services.